Chowdhury-DSP/math_approx/README.md

 "order" typically refers to the order of a polynomial used in the approximation.
 In general, higher-order approximations will achieve greater accuracy, while taking longer to compute.

+### Showing My Work

+Since the approximations in this library are primarily based on polynomial approximations, I've tried to provide the details for how those polynomials were derived, by providing a zipped folder containing the Mathematica notebooks that were used to derive the polynomials.
+Since not everyone has access to Mathematica, the folder also contains a PDF version of the notebook.
+At the moment, I'm planning to upload an updated copy of the zipped folder with each release of the library, but if I can think of a better method of distribution, that doesn't involve adding the notebook files to the repository directly, I'll do that instead.

 ### Measuring Accuracy